 The firm is a sole proprietorship specializing in architectural consultation and practice.
-John A. Teets, ARA. is a Registered Architect in New Jersey and Pennsylvania, is now in his fortieth year of functioning as a Principal on numerous projects, and having over forty-nine years of experience in the architectural and planning field.
-He is a member of the Society of American Registered Architects, the National Trust for Historic Preservation, International Code Council (I.C.C.), and the Willow Grove Chamber of Commerce.
+John A. Teets, ARA. is a Registered Architect in New Jersey and Pennsylvania, is now in his forty-third year of functioning as a Principal on numerous projects, and having over fifty years of experience in the architectural and planning field.
+He is a member of the Society of American Registered Architects and the International Code Council (I.C.C.).
 We also are gratified with our A+ rating from the Better Business Bureau.

 Work has encompassed new construction, renovation, and historic restoration, adaptive reuse of existing facilities, programming, and feasibility studies.
 Projects have spanned religious, medical, commercial, residential, and manufacturing.
 In the last few years we have designed numerous Convenience Store and Fuel facilities, especially with Sunoco.

 We are a FLEX firm and have handled projects from the smallest storefront to those of several million dollars in construction cost while not having to charge the significant additional overhead that results from having a large permanent staff.
 We also are able to offer in that way specialists tailored to your needs, and not just assign someone who happens to be available.
 Our paramount interest is in helping you make the right decisions for your project at the earliest possible time, and to put together the team that will truly meet your needs in terms of both timely performance and quality.Back to Top